AdeiTamayo/RidesFX_WebAplikazioa/README.md

     * Added functionality to remove the success messages after certain time.
     * Added option to create a city when creating a ride and adding to locations.
     * Added option to delete ride.

+  The table with the total hours will be presented in the presentation of the project.

 ### Iteration 3 struggles